wptrainingteam/learn-wp-content/theme-developer-learning-pathway/08-publishing-themes/02-required-theme-files.md

 However, when you submit your theme to the WordPress.org theme directory, there are additional files that are required.

-You will also need to include a theme.json file, and a readme.txt file.
+You will also need to include a `theme.json file`, and a `readme.txt` file.

 Additionally, you will also need a screenshot file.